Thibaut-T/Library-management/README.md

 ## Description

 Introducing 'Library-management' – a feature-rich web application built with React, Node.js, and Nest.js.
 Library-management is your go-to platform for efficiently managing a library of books, authors, and users.
 With its sleek and user-friendly interface, you can easily add, edit, and categorize books, explore detailed author profiles, and empower your users with personalized book recommendations and borrowing capabilities.
-Whether you're a librarian or a book enthusiast, Library-management  offers a seamless and organized solution for all your library management needs.
+Whether you're a librarian or a book enthusiast, Library-management  offers a seamless and organized solution for all your library management needs

 ## Getting Started